 NOW was the first organization to initiate networking, which resulted in a large reproductive rights march and later a Martin Luther King Day at the State Capitol.
 NOW members continue to lobby Arizona legislators in support of issues facing women and children, including reproductive rights, pay equity, violence against women, lesbian rights, health care, and childcare.

 Arizona NOW adopted Cooperative Leadership, which has provided a model for sharing responsibility and decision making.
-Below is a NOW member holding a picture of the first ever NOW meeting.
+Above is a NOW member holding a picture of the first ever NOW meeting.